Cindy Silvestre

-Cindy Silvestre (born 12 February 1993) is a French kickboxer and Nak Muay, who has been professionally competing since 2015.
+Cindy Silvestre (born 12 February 1993) is a French kickboxer and Muay Thai fighter who has been professionally competing since 2015.

 She is the former ISKA World K-1 champion, two time FFKMDA Muay Thai champion, ICO European and Intercontinental Muay Thai champion, as well as WMO, AFSO and IMTF World champion.

+Muay Thai & kickboxing career

-At the amateur level, she was the five time national junior kickboxing and one time senior champion, and two time national amateur muay thai champion.
+At the amateur level, she was the five-time national junior kickboxing and one time senior champion, and two time national amateur Muay Thai champion.

 Cindy started combat sports with full-contact, a discipline where she holds a title of semi-pro French champion.

-She started muay-thai in 2016, and that same year she won her first world title in the under 57kg category in Thailand, and kept it the following year.
+She started Muay Thai in 2016 and that same year, she won her first world title in the -57 kg category in Thailand.
+She defended the title the following year.

-In 2022, his record is 7 world titles in muay-thai and 1 world title in K-11.
+As of 2022, she holds 7 world titles in Muay Thai and 1 world title in K-1.

-She boxes all over the world; his professional record, in 2022, is 75 victories in 114 fights.
+As of 2022, her professional record is 75 victories in 114 fights.

-She boxed on the Glory, Enfusion and SuperChamp circuits, Muay-Thai Hardcore, Lumpinee, Thai Fight.
+She has fought on the Glory and Enfusion promotions in Europe and the Super Champ, Muay Hardcore, Lumpinee Stadium, and Thai Fight promotions in Thailand.

 Nicknamed French Cyborg, she has an aggressive and powerful fighting style.